 - We can engage other professionals, such as family counsellors, financial advisors, child protection workers and forensic accountants.

-- Our divorce lawyers are tough and aggressive on our clients behalf.
+- At Davies Law Firm we are compassionate and hardworking on our clients behalf.

-- Our divorce lawyers do NOT accept legal aid certificates.
+- At Davies Law Firm we do NOT accept legal aid certificates.